 A. RESPONSIBILITIES: The Nominating Committee shall identify and recommend qualified members of the NWTF to serve as Directors and shall place such members in nomination before the Board of Directors.
 The Nominating Committee shall obtain such information about nominees as designated in this Constitution or Bylaws or as deemed appropriate by the fitness of nominees, and shall obtain assent of nominees to serve in their elected capacity.
-The Nominating Committee is governed by Roberts Rule of Order.
+The Nominating Committee is governed by Roberts Rules of Order.

 At each annual meeting, the Nominating Committee shall submit for approval to the Board of Directors a list of persons to serve as officers of the State Chapter.
 The Board of Directors also has the authority to nominate and elect officers of the State Chapter by a majority vote of a quorum of Directors present in person at the Annual Meeting of the Board of Directors.

 Subsection 3 – HUNTING HERITAGE SUPER FUND COMMITTEE

-B. NUMBER AND TERM OF OFFICE: The Conservation and Technical Committee shall consist of the Vice President of the State Chapter and two (2) other directors and a nonvoting member who is the state professional wild turkey worker and a nonvoting member who is the NWTF regional biologist.
+B. NUMBER AND TERM OF OFFICE: The Hunting Heritage Super Fund Committee shall consist of the Vice President of the State Chapter and up to five other directors appointed by the President and a nonvoting member who is a designated professional from the state wildlife agency and a nonvoting member who is the NWTF regional biologist.